SEP IRA for the Self-Employed: Retirement Planning for Business Owners

 • Administration: SEP IRAs are not subject to annual IRS filings.

-• SEP funding amount: Contribution limits: the annual contribution limit is the lesser of 25% of W-2 earnings, or 20% of net income if self-employed, or $69,000 in 2024.
+• SEP funding amount: the annual contribution limit is the lesser of 25% of W-2 earnings, or 20% of net income if self-employed, or overall contribution limit.

 • Impact on other IRA contributions: Unless a SEP plan allows for employee contributions, employer contributions generally will not impact the ability to make annual additions to a traditional or Roth IRA, subject to annual limitations and income thresholds for tax-deductible and Roth contributions.

 • New Roth SEP IRA: The Secure Act 2.0 made it possible for employers to offer after-tax Roth SEP IRA funding if the employee elects.
-These regulations are still new so questions remain that require IRS guidance.
-Given the additional administration and reporting for employers, it’s unclear how many will choose to adopt.

 Possible drawbacks to the SEP IRA: